MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 ## Admin activity auditing

-Cloud App Security lets you export a log of admin sign-in activities and an audit of views of a specific user or alerts carried out as part of an investigation.
+Defender for Cloud Apps lets you export a log of admin sign-in activities and an audit of views of a specific user or alerts carried out as part of an investigation.

 To export a log, perform the following steps: